svetamrr/admin-page/README.md

 # Admin page
-Admin page is an application that allows to manage users and groups in different ways
+Admin page is an application that allows to manage users and groups in different ways.
-Capabilities:
+**Capabilities:**
--add users/groups;
+* add users/groups;
--search users/groups;
+* search users/groups;
--edit users/groups;
+* edit users/groups;
--remove users/groups
+* remove users/groups
--add group to user;
+* add group to user;
--remove group from user.
+* remove group from user.

 ## Installation
 We have a project with the following structure: